Thomasstycke/Thomasstycke.github.io/index.md

 </p>

 <p style="text-align: justify; text-justify: inter-word;">
 Southern district follows closely with the second-highest number of assault incidents per 10,000 residents.
 Interestingly, although it hosts two popular fireworks viewing spots, our analysis indicates that the incidents are not necessarily concentrated near these locations.
-Thus, the presence of fireworks viewing spots might not significantly influence assault crime rates in this district.<br>
+Thus, the presence of fireworks viewing spots might not significantly influence assault crime rates in this district.<br><br>
 Treasure Island's inclusion in the Southern district may give the impression of high crime rates on January 1st.
 However, this perception is misleading, as only one assault was recorded through 15 years in Treasure Island, making it seem like a quite safe place to be.
 </p>